 Employment law prohibits the termination of employment contracts during maternity leave.

 Sick Leave in Taiwan

 Employees in Taiwan are entitled to 30 days of sick leave per year, which is paid at half-pay.
-In addition, if an employee is hospitalised, they are entitled to unpaid sick leave of up to one year.
+In addition, if an employee is hospitalized, they are entitled to unpaid sick leave of up to one year.

-Probation periods are recognised as ‘trial periods’ in the Taiwan Labor Standards Law (LSA) and usually last three months.
+Probation periods are recognized as ‘trial periods’ in the Taiwan Labor Standards Law (LSA) and usually last three months.
 However, there is no set limit making the length open to negotiation and agreement between the employee and employer.
 The employer may choose to dismiss the trial employee at the end of the probation period but must give at least 10 days’ notice.

 Unlike countries such as the United States, there is no ‘at-will’ employment in Taiwan.
 Employers in Taiwan can only terminate their employment contracts when at least one of the statutory situations have been met:

 - The business has closed or transferred ownership

 - The operations of the employer are suspended for more than one month due to force majeure